PorkyJames/projects/eCommerce-app/README.md

 - There will need to be some adjustments as well when it comes to the routes page.
 Let's get that done eventually!

-Need another commit today!
-This is a sign for another ocmmit!
-I need to work on the project now!